mariovagomarzal/dotfiles/README.md

 **Installation and/or setup method:** FiraCode Nerd Font is installed via Homebrew as a cask, `font-fira-code-nerd-font`.

+#### Google Drive

+Google Drive is the cloud storage service I use to backup and sync some files.

+**Installation and/or setup method:** Google Drive is installed via Homebrew as a cask.

 #### Calibre

 Calibre is the e-book manager I use.
 For the moment, I recover my Calibre